-PresiderThe peace of the Lord be always with you.PeopleAnd also with you.
+Presider The peace of the Lord be always with you.

+People And also with you.

 You are invited to connect with your neighbors by waving, showing the peace sign, or using fist or elbow bumps.
-Please be sure that your neighbor is comfortable with any physical connections before offering that kind of peace.
 Following the Peace, the people are seated.